-Screening mammogram is a personal choice.
-Understanding the benefits and limitations of screening mammograms can help you decide whether breast screening is right for you.
+Having a screening mammogram is a personal choice.
+Understanding the benefits and limitations of screening mammogram can help you decide whether breast screening is right for you.

 Benefits